nickjeffrey/check_host_not_alive/README.md

 # check_host_not_alive
-nagios check to confirm a host is down
+nagios check to confirm a host is down, alert if the host ever comes up  (ie a decommissioned host that should always be down)

 # NOTES